jervine/docker-centos-plexwatchweb/README.md

 # docker-centos-plexwatchweb
 ## plexWatchWeb running on CentOS 7.4
-### Build Number: 2
+### Build Number: 3
-Date of Build: 15th September 2017
+Date of Build: 10th October 2017

 CentOS 7 container with Apache2, cron, plexWatch and plexWatchWeb installed.
 The EPEL repository is added for some perl requirements and the supervisor daemon.